In this post

 - To be honest, everything really depends on how strong and fit you are.
 You have to be able to carry your whole body weight on your arms all the time.
 Reminds us of a friend who was running on crutches and playing football.
 Meanwhile, some people would be tied to their house and not look further.
 You really have to assess your strength and abilities.
 However, never push yourself into something that seems like too much as you do not need unnecessary struggle and pain.

-- At the beginning, my hands were sore and covered with blisters.
+- In the beginning, my hands were sore and covered with blisters.
 My neck was so stiff and shoulders so tense all the time.
 Tying boxing straps around the wrists did not help much.
-Finally, probably a useless advice – it gets better and you get used to it with time.
+Finally, probably a piece of useless advice – it gets better and you get used to it with time.
+Your muscles will get stronger as they also will realize that you have to travel with a broken leg, and there is no option of giving in.

 Remember, from the day you break a bone, think of every next day as a day closer to you being well again.